grafana/loki/docs/design-documents/2020-03-logql-fields.md

 The histogram operator `| histogram <field> [<array_of_float>] by (<label>,<field>)` creates a [Prometheus histogram](https://prometheus.io/docs/concepts/metric_types/#histogram) with the given `<array_of_float>` buckets.
 It will compute cumulative counters for the observation buckets as well as a counter of all observed values and the total sum of all observations.
 Series count per query will also be limited, so trying to use too many buckets will result in an error.

-To simplify the creation of buckets we will provide two function syntax to create buckets: `exp(start, factor float, count int)` and `linear(start, width float64, count int)`.
+To simplify the creation of buckets we will provide two function syntax to create buckets: `exp(start, factor float, count int)` and `linear(start, width float64, count int)` which will respectively create exponential and linear buckets.

 See below the 3 version for declaring buckets of histogram: